gswain3316/pdsmanagement/README.md

 ## Live demo

-You can find a running system to test at [http://docker.io/kajalrawal/pdsmanagement:latest](http://docker.io/kajalrawal/pdsmanagement:latest).
+You can find a live running system to test at [https://pdsmanagement.herokuapp.com/](PDS Management App)[https://pdsmanagement.herokuapp.com/swagger-ui.html](PDS Management App Swagger URL)
+You can find the docker image of the running system at [http://docker.io/kajalrawal/pdsmanagement:latest](http://docker.io/kajalrawal/pdsmanagement:latest).

 ## Built with